 Happy New Year!
 I always like to start the New Year with a BANG, and if you call the flu..make that the death of me flu, a BANG, then I guess I did.
 Remember that ear infection I was talking about on Christmas Eve?
 That was a precursor to almost two weeks now of misery.
 I am one hot mama, and I’m not speaking in an aesthetic sense; I’m speaking in a 102 Fahrenheit sense.

 SO, my holiday consisted of bed rest and lots of fluids.
 Writing this post is not easy.
-I write a paragraph..take a break..lather, rinse, repeat.
+I write a paragraph..take a break, lather, rinse, repeat.

 OK..I’m back from one of my ‘rest’ breaks.
-Every year, after the holidays, when I’m not sick..I crave two things immensely..lots of pasta and steak.
-For this months Secret Recipe Club I was assigned the blog The Heritage Cook.
-I was thrilled..I love Jane’s blog, and trying to decide on a recipe was like trying to decide what my new personal chef, Jacques Pepin, should make for me at each meal.
+Every year after the holidays, when I’m not sick, I crave two things immensely..lots of pasta, and steak (especially steak with ‘something’ blue cheese on it).
+For this month’s Secret Recipe Club.
+I was assigned the blog The Heritage Cook.
+I was thrilled; I love Jane’s blog, and trying to decide on one recipe was like trying to decide what my new personal chef, Jacques Pepin, should make for me at each meal.

 Only in my dreams.